jasonqiu212/five-star-auto-leather/src/pages/blog/types-of-car-leather.md

 title: '3 Types of Car Leather and How to Identify Them'
 description: 'From PVC to genuine cowhide, discover how to tell car leather types apart and choose the best one for your needs, budget, and lifestyle.'
 publishedDate: 2020-07-01
-readingTime: 4
+readingTime: 5
 cover: '/src/assets/blog/types-of-car-leather.jpg'
 coverAlt: 'Types of car leather'
 ---

 Let’s face it – the world of leather is complicated, and plain folks like us are definitely not specialists who can name its every molecular component.
 But we definitely know enough to help you avoid being led by the nose by any car salesperson.
-Let us share handy facts about the main types of automotive leather available on the Singapore market and how to identify them yourself.
+Let us share handy facts about the main types of automotive leather available on the Singapore market and how to identify them yourself 😊

 ## 1. PVC